Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 Besides that, I usually "go along with the seasons".
 So, as it is summer now, I wanted to take a few weeks to make "summer-related products", instead of following my educational approach.
 This means activity books to take with you on holiday, board games to play on a camping, some fun fairy tales around summer/holiday, etcetera.

 I'm very sensitive to the weather, the world around me, the season, and so forth.
 I can't help it.
 I really really can't make such products---and make them well, without feeling weird---when it is _not_ summer.
+Thus, I made an effort to actually create some summer games and activity books _while it was still summer_.

-@TODO: more specifics once the season is actually over and I know what I've done
+I can't share more specifics here because the store hasn't launched yet.
+But once it launches, you should be able to find that range of productsin the Summer category.

 ## The Overdue Work